PromptFerret/promptferret.github.io/docs/Arcanum Mechanica/Races & Species/Sentari.md

 ![[sentari.webp]]{width=300 style="display: block; margin: auto;"}

----
->Sentari comprises those beings that possess advanced cognitive abilities, self-awareness, and complex communication skills.
+Sentari comprises those beings that possess advanced cognitive abilities, self-awareness, and complex communication skills.
 Rather than being defined by their physical appearance, this group is united by its mental and cultural attributes.

->
->Under Sentari, sentient life can take many forms—from traditional human shapes to entirely non-humanoid beings, such as those with avian or other exotic morphologies.
+Under Sentari, sentient life can take many forms—from traditional human shapes to entirely non-humanoid beings, such as those with avian or other exotic morphologies.
 For instance, a Sentari that appears predominantly crow-like (retaining most of its natural features) may be considered [[#Aviaryn]] if it demonstrates intelligence and cultural complexity.
 Likewise, even if a being is primarily human in shape, distinctive crow-like features would still qualify it as [[#Aviaryn]], provided it exhibits advanced cognition and culture.

 ---
 ### **Mamaryn**